Table of Contents

 Let’s cite the example of a SaaS company.
 It is estimated by Hubspot that the average sales cycle is about 3 months for a SaaS company.

-At this stage companies need to focus on:
+At this stage of a content marketing strategy, companies need to focus on:

 - Building organic traffic by producing content that directs people to your website.